Climate education

 Reem's experience demonstrates how integrating climate education with enterprise skills gives young women not just knowledge of environmental challenges — but the confidence and capability to lead solutions that matter to their communities.

 Each Kyndo programme is a collaborative engagement built for the context, designed for long-term sustainability, and scalable beyond our direct involvement.
+The Emerging Futures Academy, co-created with Kenya Red Cross Society, is the model in action.

 Climate Education for Regenerative Economies